 - JSTOR (W&M only)

-- PAIS (Public Affairs Information Service) International online (W&M only)
+- PAIS (Public Affairs Information Service) Index (W&M only)

 - Web of Science (W&M only)

 Swem Library at William and Mary maintains a comprehensive list of indices and databases available online, organized alphabetically and by topic.
 Most databases are accessible from either on- or (if you are a W&M student or faculty member) off-campus.